KrystianZybura/todo-list-react/README.md

 # Krystina Żybura - To do list - React
-Quite simple task list, without user interactions yet.
+Quite simple task list, made as a part of my homework in my programming course - Youcode 🥰
 ## Demo:
 Check my website here --> [To do List - React](https://krystianzybura.github.io/todo-list-react/).